tbl4h/MealApp/README.md

           sudo ldconfig --> to update cache for the linker

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-In some reason to use mpc lib after downloaded it by conan is necessary to copy the definitions header into headers directory amd link them directly in CMakeList.txt
+For some reason to use mpc lib after downloading it by Conan is necessary to copy the definition's header into the headers directory and link them directly in CMakeList.txt
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Potentially should install hdf5 package manualy due to conan don't install them use: